JustinPraas/ING-UT/README.md

 ## Instructions

-Place the bankingtables file on your desktop.
-This is also where the banking.db file will be created.
+Place the folder ING-UT Justin Praas on your desktop.
+This is where the bankingtables are stored and where the banking.db file will be created.

-To get the database working, you will have to change some settings: In the hibernate.cfg.xml file, edit the line: <property name = "hibernate.connection.url">jdbc:sqlite:C:/Users/jwpra/Desktop/ING-UT Justin Praas/banking.db</property> where jwpra is your use user directory
+To get the database working, you will have to change some settings: In the hibernate.cfg.xml file (found in the recources directory), edit the line: `<property name = "hibernate.connection.url">jdbc:sqlite:C:/Users/jwpra/Desktop/ING-UT Justin Praas/banking.db</property>` where jwpra is your use user directory

 Download Tomcat 8.5, set up a Tomcat server in Eclipse JEE.
 Via the Server view, add the ING-UT project to the server and start the server.